 YOUR OFFER – Once we have found your suitable property, you will be in a position to make an offer to the Landlord for consideration.
 Please note that any offer you make would be subject to you fulfilling our reference criteria.

-At this point, you will be requested to provide a REFERENCE FEE OF £180 PER COUPLE which holds the property for you.
-However, if the Tenancy Agreement is not signed by you (the Tenant) within 7 to 14 working days after receipt of your application, the Landlord reserves the right to re-offer the property.
-In these circumstances or, should your references prove unsatisfactory, the reservation/application fee would be non-refundable.
+At this point, you will be requested to provide a HOLDING DEPOSIT OF ONE WEEK'S RENT which holds the property for you.
+However, if the Tenancy Agreement is not signed by you (the Tenant) within 15 days after receipt of your application, the Landlord reserves the right to re-offer the property.
+In these circumstances or, should your references prove unsatisfactory, the holding deposit would be non-refundable.
 We are regulated by the RICS for client money protection (CMP)